deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 ## Generating outgoing URLs in Views

-In MVC applications, the user navigates from one view to another.
-A static link is used for the first view that targets the action method that generates the second view, as can seen in the code below.
+In almost every MVC Framework application, the user navigates from one view to another.
+The user uses a link in the first view that targets the action method to the second view.
+The code below shows a static link that targets the action method:

 ```
 <a href="/Home/CustomVariable"> This is an outgoing URL</a>